ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 #### Upload Controller Service:
 - `POST /boxes`: Create a new `FileUploadBox`
   - Requires `CreateUploadWorkOrder` token and only allowed for Data Stewards via the UOS.
+  - Request body should contain the ID of the corresponding `ResearchDataUploadBox`.
   - Returns the `box_id` of the newly created `FileUploadBox`
 - `PATCH /boxes/{box_id}`: Update a `FileUploadBox` (to lock/unlock)
   - Requires `ChangeFileUploadBoxWorkOrder` token issued by UOS